 One of the biggest complaints I get from my business coaching clients is how overwhelmed they are with client requests and specific information.
 Every client has specifications, editorial guidelines and workflow for their projects, and you have to remember all of them.

 The good news is that you don’t have to rely on your memory alone!

-Asana makes it SUPER easy to create a section for each client project and all the details that go with it.
+Asana task management makes it SUPER easy to create a section for each client project and all the details that go with it.
 You can also use a Google Spreadsheet, which is what I used for many years before switching to Asana.

 - How many words each assignment should be

 - An average amount of posts I need to write each month

 - Due dates for each assignment or project

 - Their budget, so I know how much to invoice for each post

 - The contact information and email address to send invoices

 - The contact information and email address to send pitches (in this case there is also a Google Form where I must submit pitch ideas)

 - A link to this client’s folder in Google Drive